k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \-  A: Get fast answers to complex questions across data-lakes, such as across-the-board statistics or BI insights.

-\-  B: Answer to a complex question about one or multiple customers in real-time, although data might be spread across multiple data centres.
+\-  B: Answer complex questions about a customer or multiple customers in real-time, even when data might be spread across multiple data centers.

-\-  C: Create graphical visualizations of data spread across multiple data centres.
+\-  C: Create graphical visualizations of data spread across multiple data centers.

-(***Solution 1: B; Indeed Fabric is all about specific entities, down to the last bit of information they contain.***)
+(***Solution 1: B; Yes, Fabric is all about specific entities, down to the last bit of information they contain.***)